Search

 What remains at its end?
 The air we breathe, the lives that air enables, our shared potential for good, and the possibility of an arrival at that end, rather than its opposite.
 What Remains stands as a reminder of humanity’s collective responsibility to walk a path away from obsessive violence and ugliness toward intentional peace and beauty.

-The recording heard when viewing the score was recorded by the John Hopkins Symphony conducted by Jay Gaylin.
+A recording was made by the Hopkins Symphony Orchestra, conducted by Jed Gaylin.

 Solstice (1997)